HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 Randomly initialize K cluster centorids μ1, μ2,... μK

 Repeat{
-    1. for i = 1, ...m, each data point, assign c(i), where i-th centroid is the closest to x(i)
+    1. for i = 1, ...m, each data point, assign c(i), where x(i) is closest to the i-th centroid μc.
-    2. for j = 1, ...K, each centroid is determined by average of }
+    2. for j = 1, ...K, each centroid μ_j is determined by average of }
 ```